 Before exploring paid social media marketing, be sure to populate your main profile's feed with several posts (curating content is the easiest way), so it's not barren of activity when visitors check it out.

-If you're having trouble, consider hiring Kit to help with your paid advertising efforts—a virtual employee that's free until you make your 2nd sale.
+If you're having trouble, consider hiring Kit to help with your paid advertising efforts—a virtual employee that's free forever for Shopify merchants.

 Facebook is one of the most popular social networks with the most diverse user base in terms of age, income, gender and ethnicity.